infojunkie/musicxml-player/README.md

 The crucial part of this functionality is to synchronize the measures and beats in the MusicXML file with the events of the MIDI file.
 In a nutshell, the player expects the provider of the MIDI file (an implementation of `IMidiConverter`) to supply a "timemap", which associates each measure in the MusicXML file to a timestamp at which this measure occurs.
 In the case of repeats and jumps, the same measure will be referenced several times in the timemap.

 There are 3 bundled implementations of `IMidiConverter` in this module:
-- An API client that connects to the [`musicxml-mma`](https://github.com/infojunkie/musicxml-mma) server. `musicxml-mma` is a work-in-progress whose major contribution is to generate a MIDI accompaniment in addition to the music in the MusicXML score.
+- An API client that connects to the [`musicxml-midi`](https://github.com/infojunkie/musicxml-midi) API server. `musicxml-midi` is a converter whose major contribution is to generate a MIDI accompaniment in addition to the music in the MusicXML score.
 - [Verovio](https://github.com/rism-digital/verovio), that generates a faithful rendition of the MusicXML score.
 - It is also possible to hand-craft the MIDI and timemap files, and instruct the player to read those explicitly.